serverlessworkflow/specification/specification.md

 </details>

-States can define [error handling](#Workflow-Error-Handling) with the "onError" property.
+States can define [error handling](#Workflow-Error-Handling) with the `onError` property.
 The runtime error contains data which is merged with the states data.
 You can use the error data filter to select portion of the error data to be merged with the states data.